Stress is a part of everyday life for almost everyone. But what exactly is stress, and what effect has it on your sperm quality?

 In general, stress uses up your body’s resources.
 That can lead to a bad immune system and hormone imbalances, making the body and mind susceptible to diseases and weak in fighting harmful environmental exposures.

-When it comes to sperm quality, stress associates with lower testosterone levels and something called ‘oxidative stress’.
-Both play an essential role in producing and maintaining healthy sperm cells.
+When it comes to sperm quality, stress is associated with lower testosterone levels and something called ‘oxidative stress’.
+Having a high testosterone level and a low level of free radicals, which cause oxidative stress, play an essential role in producing and maintaining healthy sperm cells.

 What can stress do to impact sperm quality? – The scientific findings

-In a Danish study from 2016 with 1.215 male participants, the results showed that high self-reported stress associates with lower semen volume, total sperm count, sperm concentration, and healthy looking sperm cells.
+In a Danish study from 2016 with 1,215 male participants, the results showed that high self-reported stress is associate with lower semen volume, total sperm count, and sperm concentration, as well a lower number healthy looking sperm cells.
 Men with the highest stress scores showed to have most affected parameters.

 In another study where life events were evaluated, the researchers found that men who experienced two or more stressful life events within 12 months of each other had a lower percentage of sperm motility and a smaller percentage of sperm of normal morphology, compared with men who did not experience any stressful life events.